solid/webid-profile/notes/pre-final-draft.md

 her name publicly, her phone number only for friends, and the configuration settings for her "notes to self" only for apps operating on her own behalf.
 Solid supports these options by splitting the profile into documents with separate access restrictions.
-So the first task of an application is to load all of the profile documents it has access to.
+So the first task of an application may be to load all of the profile documents it has access to or load them on a need to basis.

 Profiles can contain, and apps are free to follow, any kind of links to related documents.
-In order to promote interoperability and limit the burden on apps, this specification recommends a limited number of related documents which a well-behaved profile ought to contain and a well-behaved app ought discover.
+In order to promote interoperability and limit the burden on apps, this specification recommends a limited number of related documents which a profile ought to contain so that apps can discover them.

 The discovery process starts with the WebID, a URI that points to exactly one document, referred to here as a [WebID Profile Document](TBD).
 This document can